Troubleshoot Your Objective-C WebSocket Client

-Xcode adds the frameworks to the project navigator, updates the Framework Search Paths setting in Build Settings with the path to the frameworks, and updates the Link Binary With Libraries settings in Build Phases automatically.
+Xcode adds the framework to the project navigator, updates the Framework Search Paths setting in Build Settings with the path to the framework, and updates the Link Binary With Libraries settings in Build Phases automatically.

-Note: You can also choose to add the KGWebSocket.framework and KMStompJMS.framework files into your local /Library/Frameworks/ folder or a network share before adding them to your project.
+Note: You can also choose to add the KGWebSocket.framework file into your local /Library/Frameworks/ folder or a network share before adding it to your project.
 This is a common practice for managing frameworks.

 Cause: This error will refer to "undefined symbols" beginning with _CFHTTP, for example _CFHTTPMessageAddAuthentication.
 The error occurs because the Xcode project is missing the CFNetwork.framework file.
 Clients built using the Kaazing Gateway Objective-C library also require the CFNetwork.framework.